LukeGrahamLandry/franca/devlog.md

   - `hash self` i knew was slow and should be done at the compiler's comptime somehow
-  - the dlsym time seems way to long for 30 imports. oh, im doing it for every Invalid (from a function that was always inlined).
+  - the dlsym time seems way to long for 30 imports. oh, im doing it for every Invalid (from a function that was always inlined). i started doing it by tracking imports but it's way easier to just put a check for `symbol.fixups.len == 0` in the dumb fill_from_libc for now. that makes dlsym be 0 samples as i hoped.
   - `hash files` is unfortunate. should i just trust the os last modified date instead? i really don't trust it, plus it would make the cache files reproducible which just feels creepy.
     - ah that's an interesting thought, the `hash self` needs to be of the compiler's source code